Patty Hewes: Background

-The daughter of a judge, Patty grew up surrounded by the legal system and a desire to become a lawyer.
-However, her notions of justice were warped by the physical abuse she suffered at the hands of her father, who to his peers was a fair and honest judge but in private, was a sadistic bully.
+Patty and her mother suffered at the hands of her father, who was a sadistic, drunk, bully.
 As such, Patty developed a hatred for those who use their positions of power to bully and torment others.
 She married young, to a man who supported her as she made her way through law school.
 But she remained pregnant while landing a job at a powerful law firm in New York City.
 Her first husband demanded that she turn down the job and postpone her dreams of becoming a lawyer in order to raise their child.
 And, after being told that her pregnancy would require her to stay in bed, Patty opted to induce a miscarriage while riding a horse.
 The loss of her child (a girl) would haunt Patty, who quickly divorced her husband and began her law career.

 She moved to New York City and became a successful lawyer, one whose ruthlessness was matched by her corruption.
 In one of the defining cases of her career, Patty convinced a company scientist, Daniel Purcell (William Hurt), to throw his deposition in order to win her case.
 Patty and Daniel had a brief affair during this period, resulting in the birth of Patty's only child, a son named Michael (Zachary Booth).
 She also remarried, to a successful stock broker, Phil Grey (Michael Nouri), who helped her raise her son as his own and constantly supported her in her work.
 Her busy life led to estranged relations with both of them: Michael inherited his mother's ruthlessness and turned to a life of intrigues and manipulations and her constantly undermined husband Phil becomes unfaithful.

 She devotes her life on taking down "bullies", corrupt men that misuse their power and position.
 And at the time she meets young and bright Ellen Parsons (Rose Byrne) she is in midst of the biggest case in her career.
 Billionaire Arthur Frobisher (Ted Danson), accused of insider trading, becomes her ultimate opponent.
 But in order to incriminate him she has to reach Katie Connor (Anastasia Griffith), the only witness of his scheme.
 Katie Connor is the sister of David Connor (Noah Bean), Ellen's fiancé.
 Patty grabs the opportunity and hires Ellen, and a complex game of cat and mouse begins as she starts incriminating Frobisher.